Bandera Volcano Ice Cave

 Bandera Volcano Ice Cave, also known as Zuni Ice Cave, is a lava tube cave in New Mexico with an internal temperature significantly less than above-ground summertime ambient temperature; it contains perennial ice.
 The inside temperatures can fluctuate between 31 and 50 F. Some areas of the ice cave never reach above freezing.
 For years, local Indigenous people used the cave to store food.

 Geology

 The lava tube was formed during the Bandera Crater eruption sometime between 9,500 and 10,900 years ago, during one of the many basaltic eruptions in the Zuni-Bandera volcanic field over the past million years.
-The crater's cinder cone is 900-feet high reaching 8,309 feet above sea level.
+The crater's cinder cone is 900 ft high, reaching 8309 ft above sea level.